On this page

 “Currently 17% of the 28,000 funds registered in 2022 have failed to lodge their first return,” he told delegates at the CAANZ National SMSF and Financial Advice Conference in November 2023.

 Given that failing to lodge an annual return in the first place is probably the biggest mistake that SMSF trustees could make with their annual return, let’s examine five other common mistakes and how to avoid them.

 1. Not valuing the SMSF’s assets at market value

-It’s reasonably easy to value listed market assets (i.e. the value they close at on 30 June each year).
-The difficulty is when it comes to valuing non-listed assets such as real property, collectibles, private companies and private unit trusts.
+It’s reasonably easy to value listed market assets (that is, their closing value on 30 June each year).
+Providing values of non-listed assets such as real property, collectibles, private companies and private unit trusts can be more difficult.

 Real property valuations need to be based on objective and supportable data and made by a competent person.
-Things to consider when doing so include the value of similar properties, the amount paid in an arm’s length market, independent appraisals, whether or not the property has had improvements since it was last valued for the previous year and net income yields (for commercial properties).
+Things to consider when doing so include the value of similar properties, the amount paid in an arm’s length market transaction, independent appraisals, whether or not the property has had improvements since it was last valued for the previous year, and net income yields (for commercial properties).

 The ATO says to consider getting an independent valuation (from a qualified valuer) if an unlisted asset represents a significant proportion of the fund’s value or the nature of the asset indicates that the valuation is likely to be complex.
 Independent valuations are required for collectibles.